SimCC: a Simple Coordinate Classification Perspective for Human Pose Estimation: Experiments

 \subsection{Ablation Study}

-\paragraph{Analysis on the splitting factor $k$.} Recalling Section~\ref{simdr}, there is only one hyperparameter when optimizing SimDR, \emph{i.e.}, the splitting factor $k$.
-We point out that $k$ controls the sub-pixel accuracy level of the joint location in SimDR.
-Specifically, the larger $k$ is, the smaller the quantization error of SimDR is.
+\textbf{Splitting factor $k$.} The splitting factor $k$ controls the how many bins per pixel in SimCC.
+Specifically, the larger $k$ is, the smaller the quantization error of SimCC is.
 Nevertheless, model training becomes more difficult when $k$ increases.
-Hence, there is a trade-off between the quantisation error and the model performance.
+Hence, there is a trade-off between the quantization error and the model performance.
 We test $k\in\{1,2,3,4\}$ based on SimpleBaseline~\cite{heatmap:xiao2018simple} and HRNet~\cite{heatmap:sun2019deep} under various input resolutions.
-As shown in Figure~\ref{fig:ablation}, model performance tends to increase first and then decrease as $k$ grows.
+As shown in Fig.~\ref{fig:ablation}, model performance tends to increase first and then decrease as $k$ grows.
 For HRNet-W32~\cite{heatmap:sun2019deep}, the recommended settings are $k=2$ for both 128$\times$128 and 256$\times$192 input size.
 For SimBa-Res50~\cite{heatmap:xiao2018simple}, the recommended settings are $k=3$ and $k=2$ for 128$\times$128 and 256$\times$192 input size, respectively.